Mississippi Weed Laws

-- Until and after December 31, 2022, micro-cultivators and processors must be registered with an entity who has been a resident of Mississippi for at least the last three years, and 100% of the equity ownership interests in the entity must be held by individuals who have also been residents of the state for at least the past three years.
+- Until and after December 31, 2022, micro-cultivators and processors must be registered with an entity that has been a resident of Mississippi for at least the last three years, and 100% of the equity ownership interests in the entity must be held by individuals who have also been residents of the state for at least the past three years.

-- Owner and investors requirements
+- Owner and investors’ requirements

-- Every application requires the name of each principal officer and board member of the proposed medical cannabis establishment, as well as disclosure of all persons, entities, or affiliated entities who directly or indirectly own 10% or more of a medical cannabis establishment.
+- Every application requires the name of each principal officer and board member of the proposed medical cannabis establishment, as well as disclosure of all persons, entities, or affiliated entities who directly or indirectly own 10% or more of a medical marijuana establishment.

-- Background checks are required of every prospective principal officer, board member, agent, volunteer, or employee, before the person begins working for the cannabis establishment.
+- Background checks are required of every prospective principal officer, board member, agent, volunteer, or employee before the person begins working for the cannabis establishment.